AbhishekJindal1997/fund_me/fund_me_frontend/README.md

 ### Summary

 - Responsive
-- Error Handling in forms
+- Browser side Error Handling in forms
 - using tailwind css and tailwind ui for designing components
-- hosted using firebase
+- Hosted using firebase
-- using props and local state for state management, wanted to use redux/recoil but didnt had enough time
+- using props and local state for state management
 - added collections and subcollections in firestore
 - updating,creating and reading the firestore database

-- just basic coding, no try catch
-- very less error handling

-- simplify the code by, breaking compontnes into smaller bits and create a folder in components with the same name as pages and put all the components inside that folder
-- wanted to refactor the code